Moduli spaces on the Kuznetsov component of Fano threefolds of index 2

 \section{Introduction}

 Stability conditions on triangulated categories were introduced by Bridgeland in \cite{Bri07_triang_cat}.
-A remarkable feature of Bridgeland's construction is that the set $\Stab(\sD)$ of all stability conditions admits a natural topology, and is in fact endowed with the structure of a complex manifold \cite[Theor.
-1.2]{Bri07_triang_cat}.
-Even when $\sD=D^b(\Coh(X))$ is the bounded derived category of a smooth projective variety $X$, it is challenging to study $\Stab(\sD)$, and questions about its non-emptiness, connectedness or simple-connectedness are difficult problems.
-The stability manifold is completely understood only in the case of curves (see \cite{Oka06,BMW15} for $\pr 1$, \cite{Bri07_triang_cat} for elliptic curves and \cite{Mac07} for the other cases).
-A connected component is described in \cite{Bri08_k3} for K3 and abelian surfaces (and in \cite{HMS08} for their twisted counterparts.
-See also \cite{BB17} for a more detailed description of K3 surfaces of Picard rank 1).
-A general construction - recently extended to the positive characteristic case \cite{Kos20} - of stability conditions on surfaces is given in \cite{AB13}, and alternative constructions in the presence of curves of negative self-intersection appear in \cite{Tod13, Tra17} (these can be interpreted as stability conditions on orbifold surfaces as in \cite{LR20}).
-In dimension three, in a series of remarkable papers, stability conditions have been constructed on Fano threefolds (see for example \cite{Mac14,BMT14} for $\pr 3$, \cite{Li19_FanoPic1} for Picard rank 1, and \cite{Piy17,BMSZ17} for the general case), abelian threefolds \cite{BMS16,MP15,MP16}, some resolutions of finite quotients thereof \cite{BMS16}, quintic threefolds \cite{Li19_5ic}.
+A remarkable feature of Bridgeland's construction is that the set $\Stab(\sD)$ of all stability conditions admits a natural topology, and is endowed with the structure of a complex manifold \cite[Theorem~1.2]{Bri07_triang_cat}.
+Even when $\sD=D^b(\Coh(X))$ is the bounded derived category of a smooth projective variety $X$, it is challenging to study $\Stab(\sD)$, and questions about its non-emptiness, connectedness, or simple-connectedness are difficult problems.

 On the other hand, stability conditions allow for the construction of moduli spaces of stable objects of $\sD$.
 It is interesting to investigate properties of these moduli spaces, like non-emptiness, irreducibility, smoothness, or projectivity, or to relate them to other classical moduli spaces: for example, Bridgeland stability regulates the birational geometry of the Hilbert scheme of points of surfaces (see \cite{ABCH13} for the case of $\pr 2$, and \cite{BC13} for other surfaces), or of moduli spaces of sheaves on a K3 surface \cite{BM14_K3}.